akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 "Oh, thank you, my lady."

 Mother nodded, politely accepting the basket, steady and careful.
-She placed it in Beatrice's arms.
+She placed it in Beatrice’s arms.

 "Walk slowly.
-She's doing the hard part now."
+She’s doing the hard part now."

 Beatrice walked home holding the basket, barely breathing, as if the smallest movement might break everything.
 Behind them, the woman watched from the farmhouse door.
 Just for a moment.
 Then she turned back to her geese.